ZahraMertens/ReadMe-Generator/Demo/DEMOREADME.md

 ## ➡️ Installation
 The following necessary dependencies must be installed to run the application properly:

-* hello<br/> * hello<br/>
+* hello<br/>* hello<br/>

 ## ➡️ Usage
-​This application is used for c
+​This application is used for

 ## ➡️ Contributing
-​Contributors: c
+​Contributors:

 ## ➡️ Tests
-To run tests, you need to run the following command: c
+To run tests, you need to run the following command:

 ## ➡️ License